The SDG-Education 2030 Steering Committee

 How does it work?

-The SDG-Education 2030 Steering Committee meets once or twice a year to provide strategic advice on priority issues.
-It is supported by four working groups, which contribute technical input and recommendations in the following areas:
+The SDG-Education 2030 Steering Committee meets to provide strategic advice on priority issues.
+It is supported by working groups, which contribute technical input and recommendations.

 How does it link to the United Nations SDG structure?